-In this case, the second call to qutip.mcsolve takes 3 seconds less than the first.
-Of course our parameters are different, but this also shows how much time one can save by not reorganizing the data, and in the case of the string format, not recompiling the code.
-If you need to call the solvers many times for different parameters, this savings will obviously start to add up.
+The second call to qutip.mcsolve does not reorganize the data, and in the case of the string format, does not recompile the Cython code.
+For the small system here, the savings in computation time is quite small, however, if you need to call the solvers many times for different parameters, this savings will obviously start to add up.